MaximeEme/Cyclistic-bike-sharing/README.md

 ```

-I removed rows with NA values in every tables.
+I removed rows with NA values in every table.

 ```{r}